 Making the Switch

 As you are ready to make the switch there are somethings to look for.
 Stainless steel is one great option.
 It’s easy to find and to use.
-If you want non-stick look for ceramic, Teflon-free pans or try cast iron.
+If you want a non-stick pan, look for ceramic, Teflon-free pans or try cast iron.
 Well-seasoned cast iron is a really good and safe non-stick option.

 Teflon isn’t only in our cookware, it’s in clothing, fast food wrappers, waffle irons, and more.
 The Environmental Working Group has a great infographic that will help you avoid Teflon.